 Whether you’re hoping to accurately evaluate a new commercial property for your small business or seeking the current value of one you already own, establishing commercial property value can be complicated.

 When determining commercial property value, you should be prepared to take into account the difference between real property and business personal property.

-- Real property, which is land and the permanent things on it, like buildings, outdoor fixtures, permanent machinery and equipment
+- Real property is land and the permanent things on it, like buildings, outdoor fixtures, permanent machinery and equipment

-- Business personal property, which is all other property that’s not classified as real property and can be easily moved, such as computers, telephones and office furniture
+- Business personal property is all other property that’s not classified as real property and can be easily moved, such as computers, telephones and office furniture

 While you own the asset in both cases, knowing the distinction is important because each type of property is beholden to different tax rules.
 It also helps you define the assets that are included with the property long-term.
 Both of those factors affect the value of the overall property.1

 Once you have successfully established what falls under real property versus business personal property on your own commercial property, there are still several key factors